HeronErin/gurn-language-spec/Compile Time Execution.md

 ### Code in code out
 This form of macros is what most over compiled languages feature, a system of no more than simple templating, where the macros call is replaced with the returned code.
 Here the magic `template` decorator tells the compiler that both the args and the return value are provided by the compiler, not user code.
+**The largest restriction is that you must have an even number of parenthesis inside the macro arguments,  otherwise it can't be properly parsed.**

 ```java
 // Using tokens